DIY Home Improvement Tools

 The pulleys are reversed at both points so that the bottom pulley on the motor is the smallest of the set and the bottom pulley on the chuck is the largest of that set.
 With this arrangement, the drill speed can be varied by moving the belt up and down between the pulleys, with the slowest speed being at the bottom and the fastest speed being at the top of the pulley stack.

 The number of speeds a drill press has depends on the number of pairs of pulleys.
-Adjusting the speeds requires releasing tension on the motor and retightening after moving the belt, fortunately, the drill press is engineered to make shifting the motor simple and easy.
+Five speeds is typical and versatile enough for most requirements.
+Adjusting the speeds requires releasing tension on the motor and retightening after moving the belt.
+Fortunately, the tool is engineered to make shifting the motor simple and easy.
 With several different speeds it's possible to drill nearly any material and any size hole.

 A cordless drill/driver can make short work of most fastening jobs.
 And the quick bit changes possible with a keyless chuck shave tons of time off of any project that requires boring holes and driving screws.
 With a keyless chuck, an eighth inch drill bit and a phillips/slotted screw driver bit, installing curtain rods, towel bars, door and window hardware, cabinets or just about any installation requiring pilot holes and screw fasteners, is suddenly quick and easy.